calmdentist/tilt_programs/ARCHITECTURE.md

     -   `join_game(paillier_pk)`: Player B joins a game, setting their Paillier key and funding their stack.
 -   **Hand Lifecycle**:
     -   `create_hand(merkle_root, proof)`: The non-dealer starts a new hand, posting blinds and committing to their deck.
 The `ProveCorrectDeckCreation` ZKP is **verified on-chain immediately**.
-    -   `join_hand(deck, reshuffle_proof, p1_cards, decryption_proof)`: The dealer joins the hand, submitting the final deck, revealing Player A's cards, and posting their blind.
+    -   `join_hand(deck_root, reshuffle_proof, p1_cards, decryption_proof)`: The dealer joins the hand by submitting the **merkle root** of the final deck, revealing Player A's cards, and posting their blind.
 The ZKPs are stored optimistically.
 -   **Gameplay**:
-    -   `player_action(action, card_reveal_data)`: A single instruction for all betting moves (check, call, bet, etc.).
-If the action starts or ends a betting round (i.e., first bet or call), `card_reveal_data` must be provided, containing the next singly-decrypted or doubly-decrypted (correspondingly) community card(s) and their `ProveCorrectDecryption` ZKP(s).
+    -   `player_action(action, card_reveal_data)`: A single instruction for all betting moves.
+If the action triggers a card reveal, `card_reveal_data` must be provided.
+This data now includes: the decrypted card, its `ProveCorrectDecryption` ZKP, the original **doubly-encrypted card**, and its **merkle proof** to verify it against the stored deck root.
 -   **Showdown & Resolution**:
-    -   `showdown(pocket_cards, proof)`: After the final betting round, each player calls this to reveal their plaintext pocket cards and provide the final `ProveCorrectDecryption` ZKP.
+    -   `showdown(pocket_cards, proof, encrypted_cards, merkle_proofs)`: Each player calls this to reveal their plaintext pocket cards.
+They must also provide the original doubly-encrypted cards and their merkle proofs.
     -   `resolve_hand()`: After both players have revealed their hands, either player can call this to trigger the on-chain hand evaluation and pot distribution.
 -   **Disputes & Match End**:
     -   `claim_timeout(disputed_action)`: A player challenges an opponent's optimistic action.
 This triggers the on-chain verification of the relevant stored ZKP.
 If the proof fails, the challenger wins the pot.